Kellena Kane is the President and Co-Founder of HANSA Workspace, located at 505 Ellicott Street in the heart of downtown

 The newest trend is with large businesses and enterprise corporations, using shared workspaces as an integral part of their business models.
 And many of the world’s biggest companies are leading the way in this shift: Verizon, IBM, Google, Microsoft, Bank of America, Starbucks and Citibank have all added coworking options to their operations.
 (6)

 These large organizations are using these shared space rentals as a means to retain talent and unite remote employees, ensuring they feel like they are part of the broader organization.
 They’ve also found that it’s a great way to quickly enter a new market, minimizing their initial expenses and allowing them to test a region before making the full investment.
 Plus, the agile, flexible working space allows them to quickly adjust their expansion or reduction needs.

 That might just be the biggest advantage: you no longer need a crystal ball to predict the exact amount of space you’ll need in 5 to 10 years, a fictional signpost in today’s disruption economy!
 Shared office space gives you essential flexibility as you change, grow and innovate, providing turnkey swing space to augment your business occupancy planning.

 Employers also use shared office space communities to handle other space needs, such as renting rooms for trainings, confidential projects and HR matters like interviews, downsizing and merger/acquisition talks.
 While others are using coworking as “plug-and-play” disaster recovery space imbedded within their contingency plans for power outages and weather-related incidents, ensuring their operations run seamlessly.

 As you can see, the benefits of coworking and shared office spaces are nearly endless!
-To learn more about how HANSA can become your strategic workspace partner, please contact me at [email protected].
-I look forward to speaking with you soon.
+To learn more about how HANSA can become your strategic workspace partner, please contact us at [email protected].
+We look forward to speaking with you soon.